 It is even hard to say if the shows ending could be an original ending.
 But those final few scenes make it seem possible it could continue and go back to being canon.
 Although seeing the main villain’s fate from the manga is an issue, that could easily be fixed.
 I think the reason for this slight issue with plot comes from it making a 50 episode series and using a monthly manga with fewer than 30 chapters at the start of the series.
 It only used 5 volumes, and that turns into 17 chapters, most where battles that lasted for several chapters.

 As an adaptation, it is average, I think I can at least say that looking and comparing it to the manga.
 It added a lot and expanded on a lot.
 As a series, expanding and trying to set itself away from the manga, certainly worked for the better for its episode lenght.
 Most series, this does not work well, even with 12 episodes.
 It had more freedom, and room to expand on the characters.
 It added a lot of interesting concepts.
 It may have become inconsistent with the flow of plot and direction at times, but it stayed true to the core concepts and the end goal.
 I think if there were at least 4 extra episodes, the final 10 would not seem to have been an issue.
 This was more with the villains in the last 10 episodes then the plot.
-What they focused on and really what they did showed the journey and the growth the 50 episodes gave the characters.
-The impact was easily the strongest point at the end.
-It had a weak start, a strong middle, although the ending felt like it could have ended weak, it bounced back for a satisfying ending.
+The 50 episodes successfully showed the growth of the characters through their journey and what the show focused on.
+The impact of this was easily the strongest point at the end.
+It had a weak start, a somewhat strong middle, although the ending felt like it could have ended weak, it bounced back for a satisfying ending.

 With that I believe I made my choice:

 - Adapted Half: B-